 UI and UX are always judged from the viewpoint of the user, but the UI also has a lot to do with the developers and owners of the site.
 That’s because user experience also impacts directly on development and maintenance costs, and it has to be a balance of these.
 A website takes lots of testing and experimentation before it reaches the levels of satisfaction needed.

 Take the example of image sliders, also known as an image carousel.
 From a purely theoretical point of view, image sliders are a fantastic way to showcase your practice with pictures.
 Everyone loves them, right?

 Wrong.
-Research shows that only 1% of users actually click on them, preferring to learn about your site from either your blog, videos, and even user reviews.
+Research shows that only 1% of users actually click on them, preferring to learn about your site from either your blog, videos, or even user reviews.
 Combined with the fact that these carousels eat up a lot of space and slow down page loading, they can be catastrophic if not implemented properly.

 This example serves to show that UI is a highly dynamic and subjective facet of website design.
 Yet dentists need to keep up with user interface design if they are to remain competitive in the industry.

 UX, UI, and Other Aspects of Web Design for Dentists

 It is apparent to anyone that UX and UI are not mutually exclusive.
 In fact, they are highly interdependent and sometimes the lines get blurred.
 While UX refers to the emotion and feeling that your site arouses, UI is the actual interaction.
 These two aspects are just one aspect of the massive monster called digital marketing.